 In the paper, we demonstrate that missions to 'Oumuamua are feasible with current and near-term technologies (Falcon Heavy or Space Launch System launcher, solid rocket motors, and Parker Solar probe heat shield), with an optimal launch date in 2021.
 However, this launch date would be too soon for developing a dedicated spacecraft, something that usually takes 5 to 10 years for an interplanetary mission.

 Hence, in January / February 2019, our team has worked on potential missions after 2024, leaving enough time for spacecraft development.
 The results have been published on arXiv on the 14th of February.
-In this paper, titled "Project Lyra: Catching 1I/'Oumuamua - Mission Opportunities After 2024", we show that missions to 'Oumuamua are possible with current and near-term technologies much later than 2021, with opportunities coming up in 2030, 2033, and even later dates.
+In this paper, titled "Project Lyra: Catching 1I/'Oumuamua - Mission Opportunities After 2024" (find here for preprint and here for Acta Astronautica version), we show that missions to 'Oumuamua are possible with current and near-term technologies much later than 2021, with opportunities coming up in 2030, 2033, and even later dates.
 Trip times are 17 and 16 years, respectively, with arrival dates in 2047 and 2049.

 We conclude that a mission to 'Oumuamua and Borisov are feasible, not only technologically, but also from a spacecraft development perspective.